rbertolusso/intubate/README.md

 All the interfaces start with `ntbt_` followed by the name of the *interfaced* function.

 Just in case, worry not!
 The *interfaces* do not perform any statistical computations (you should be very suspicious if they would).
-The *interfaced* functions (those that are already well tested) are the ones performing the computations.
+The *interfaced* functions (those that are already well tested, or should be) are the ones performing the computations.

 ### Interfaced libraries
-`intubate` currently implements 101 interfaces that can be related to data science methodologies.
+`intubate` currently implements 127 interfaces that can be related to data science methodologies and other disciplines.

+I make no personal judgement about the merit of any interfaced function.
+I have used only a subset of what is provided, and I am happy to include others, that I am currently unaware of, down the line.

+I do not claim to be a data scientist (I still have no clue of what a data scientist is or is not), nor someone entitled to tell you what to use or not.

+I will not engage in disputes of what is relevant or not, or, if there are competing packages, which to use
+(I will happily include interfaces for all competing packages).
+I will leave that to you to decide.
+Keep in mind that `intubate` will **not** install any packages correponding to the interfaces that are provided.
+You can install *only* those that you need (or like) and disregard the rest.

 The R packages that have interfaces implemented so far are:

 * `e1071`: Support Vector Machines
 * `gam`: Generalized Additive Models
 * `gbm`: Generalized Boosted Regression Models
 * `graphics`: The R Graphics Package
+* `Hmisc`: Harrell Miscellaneous
+* `iRegression`: Regression Methods for Interval-Valued Variables
 * `lattice`: Trellis Graphics for R
 * `leaps`: Regression Subset Selection
 * `lfe`: Linear Group Fixed Effects